 - Young people from the age of 16 to the age of 25 years with special educational needs or disabilities

-Many children will access information, advice and support via their parents, but older children and young people can access the service themselves.
+Many children will access information, advice and support via their parents, but older children and young people can access the service independently.

 The service can: